I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfpdo/nf-wdfpdo-wdfpdoinitassigndeviceid.md

 <p>The method might also return other <a href="https://msdn.microsoft.com/library/windows/hardware/ff557697">NTSTATUS values</a>.</p>

 ## -remarks
 <p>A device ID is typically the first item in the list of hardware IDs that a device reports.
-For more information about device IDs and hardware IDs, see <a href="NULL">Device Identification Strings</a> and <a href="devinst.how_setup_selects_drivers">How Setup Selects Drivers</a>.</p>
+For more information about device IDs and hardware IDs, see <a href="devinst.device_identification_strings">Device Identification Strings</a> and <a href="devinst.how_setup_selects_drivers">How Setup Selects Drivers</a>.</p>

 <p>The driver must call <b>WdfPdoInitAssignDeviceID</b> before calling <a href="..\wdfdevice\nf-wdfdevice-wdfdevicecreate.md">WdfDeviceCreate</a>.
 For more information about calling <b>WdfDeviceCreate</b>, see <a href="wdf.creating_a_framework_device_object">Creating a Framework Device Object</a>.</p>